Updated: Nov 1, 2020

 Who has time to sleep with all that going on?
 It’s very easy for parents to start trying anything to get their baby sleeping well again which can result in accidentally re-introducing or creating new sleep association like rocking, bouncing or feeding.
 This may work in the short term, but you’ll find that your baby will keep waking frequently looking for their new association.

 The best way to support your baby through this regression is to check in on them more often, or just quietly sit with them while they drift off to sleep to ease their separation anxiety without resorting to rocking, bouncing or feeding.

 At 12 months your baby can get a real case of FOMO.
-They don’t want to stop playing and hanging out with you to go to bed.
+They don’t want sleep when they could be playing and hanging out with you.

 They still have some separation anxiety at this age, and they are not shy about letting you know.
 They can be very stubborn and persistent, and their cry can sound more distressed.

 Make sure you allow them enough time to wind down before sleep time.
 And don’t be fooled into thinking they are ready to drop down to one nap.
-With all the energy they are using playing and learning to walk, they definitely still need the rest.
+With all the energy they are using playing and learning to walk, most babies definitely still need two naps.

-Don't make any drastic changes to their routine during this regression, keep offering them the opportunity for two nap for a couple of weeks before deciding whether or not you need to adjust their routine.
+Don't make any drastic changes to their routine during this regression, keep offering them the opportunity for two naps for at least a couple of weeks before deciding whether or not you need to adjust their routine.

 Click here for my top TWO tips for surviving the 12 month regression.

-The 18 month regression is usually linked to the recent drop down to one nap a day and another round of developmental milestones and is often followed by a language explosion.
+The 18 month regression is usually linked to the recent transition to one nap a day, another round of developmental milestones and is often followed by a language explosion.

 You may find your baby regresses back to 45 minute naps or they may have complete nap refusal, frequent night wakes or even long periods of wakefulness in the night.

 Read more about the 18 month sleep regression.

-And they don't stop there!
+And the regressions don't stop there!
 Read here about the 2 year sleep regression.